kritig-09/chargeback-risk-predictor/README.md

 Interactive dashboard
 ```

-**Why synthetic data:** Real chargeback-labelled datasets are not publicly available.
-Public fraud datasets that do exist use anonymised, PCA-transformed columns, which rules out building the business-context features (sale-period effects, salary-week effects, delivery evidence strength) this project relies on.
-A synthetic dataset was generated instead, from explicit, documented business rules — with random noise added so it isn't perfectly separable.
+Real chargeback-labelled datasets are not publicly available, and public fraud datasets that do exist use anonymised, unlabelled columns that rule out building the business-context features this project relies on.
+A synthetic dataset was generated instead, from explicit, documented business rules, with random noise added so it isn't perfectly separable.

 ## Features Used